NSW Housing Board Building, Grosvenor Street, The Rocks: Heritage listing

 As at 26 June 2002, 16-18 Grosvenor Street, The Rocks and its site are of State significance for historic social and aesthetic reasons as a purpose built headquarters for the Resumed Properties Department and as an important contributor to The Rocks townscape.

 The building has historic significance because it was built to house the Resumed Properties Department, responsible for the resumption of land for the Department of Lands, and which played a major part in reshaping The Rocks and Millers Point.
 The building was in continuous government ownership and occupation from 1922 until the present.
 In the early years it was occupied by various government departments including: The Grain Elevation Construction Branch - The Department of Agriculture - The Prisons Department – The Police Department – and the Maritime Services Board.

 The building, built in 1921, is of aesthetic significance for its robust load bearing masonry character, strongly defining the corner, and displaying some key features of the Inter-War stripped classical style.
 Significant features include the decorative entry portal, dark brick banding, and bracketed render cornice.
 The interior retains most of the significant original features and although it has later partition walling it has been constructed such that it could be easily removed to restore the spaces and the original design intent.

 The structure has social significance as it is the last known purpose built government building built in the 1920s remaining on a corner allotment with three facades.

 NSW Housing Board Building was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The site of 16–18 Grosvenor Street, The Rocks has historical significance as it illustrates evolutional significance of the urban development of The Rocks area.
+The site of 16–18 Grosvenor Street, The Rocks has historical significance as it illustrates evolutionary significance of the urban development of The Rocks area.
 In particular the site has undergone a number of boundary realignments including the urban renewal after the bubonic plague and then the realignment of the streets with the construction of the Harbour Bridge.
 The site boundaries have changed several times during the early development of the site, but not since 1921.
 The building was constructed as part of an important development for the NSW Government as the head office for the Resumed Properties Department, which was responsible for the resumption of land for the Lands Department.
 The building and site meet this criterion at State level.